Past lab members

 |JR Flanders.
 JR went on to a Ph.D.

-program at UC Santa Cruz, and is currently working for United
+program at UC Santa Cruz, and has worked in environmental consulting

 |Nadia Deeb.
 Nadia got an MPH in